 The tempfile.NamedTemporaryFile() method creates a named file.
 A named temp file is helpful when another process wants to use it.

-By default, when the “with” context is over, the file will be deleted automatically.
-If you pass delete = False, you need to clear that temp file manually.
+By default, when the “with” context is complete, the file will be automatically deleted.
+If you pass delete=False, you need to clear the temp file manually.

 To customize the file name, you can use the “suffix/prefix” argument.

-The above code will work fine on MacOS or Linux, but it might have a problem with Windows OS.
+The above code will work fine on macOS or Linux, but it may have issues with Windows OS.

-On Windows, when you create a temp file using the above approach, the OS locks it automatically.
+On Windows, when you create a temporary file using the above approach, the OS automatically locks it.
 To handle this, you need to pass delete=false and then manually delete the file using the OS.remove() method.

 Define a custom temp directory